XRF analysis

 What are XRF analyses used for?

-XRF is a non-destructive test method most typically used for chemical analyses of rocks, minerals, sediments, and liquids in geology, mining, and the petroleum industry.
+XRF is a non-destructive test method most typically used for chemical analysis of rocks, minerals, sediments, and liquids in geology, mining, and the petroleum industry.

 How does X-ray fluorescence work?

 In XRF analysis, the sample is irradiated with a high-energy X-ray beam.
-While some of the x-rays scatter from the sample (see a comparison between XRF and XRD below), some are absorbed by the atoms in the sample and the atoms start emitting fluorescent light.
+While some of the X-rays scatter from the sample (see a comparison between XRF and XRD below), some are absorbed by the atoms in the sample and the atoms start emitting fluorescent light.
+The emitted fluorescent X-ray energy is characteristic of the specific element being analyzed.
+This is the key principle of XRF which makes it a fast and accurate analytical tool for elemental composition analysis.

 Difference between XRF and XRD